 Public Safety Staff and InterAgency Relationships

 DPS operates as a centralized entity under Director, Ken Goodwin and Lieutenant Derrick Foxworth.
-Offices are located at Sylvania CSB 325, Southeast Center - Mt.
+Offices are located at Sylvania CSB 325, Southeast Campus - Mt.
 Tabor Hall 153, Cascade Public Safety Building 501 North Killingsworth, Rock Creek B5-110, and Portland Metro Workforce Training Center - Bldg 1, Rm 108.
 View maps of all the campuses and centers.

 The department maintains a close working relationship with the Portland Police Bureau, Washington County Sheriff's Office, Oregon State Police and other state and federal law enforcement agencies.
 Formal and informal meetings with these agencies are held on a regular basis.